-For families without daily after-school care — including part-time workers, work-at-home parents or stay-at-home parents trying to at least get one thing done in a day — it’s been a new puzzle to figure out.
+For families without daily after-school care — including part-time workers, work-at-home parents or stay-at-home parents trying to at least get one thing done in a day — it can be a challenge to fill a long Wednesday afternoon.
 And Seattle parents are far from alone: Other school districts, such as Bellevue and Issaquah, also have regular early-release days that can leave parents scrambling.

 P.S.: We’d love your ideas, too.
 Share them in the comments!